Beaq15/Quest-System-Blog/README.md

-# Quest-System-Blog
-by Beatrice Marcu
+# Quest-System-Blog by Beatrice Marcu (Y2 Programming Student at BUAS-CMGT)